naijasecforce/blog.github.io/_posts/2019-12-28-data-breaches-in-2019.md

 ## Important Details
-1. Some  Data Compromised have been represented as 1.
+1. Some # Data Compromised have been represented as 1.
 This is because for some breaches, the number of records compromised were not indicated or were indicated in terms of the size of the records compromised.
-2. To see the full data, right click Drillthrough  —  Full Data.
+2. To see the full data, right click *Drillthrough*  —  Full Data.
+3. The Data visualization is best enjoyed on a laptop or mobile phone (in landscape mode).

 ## Interesting Cases
 1. **The Unknown Owner**
-In October, [2 Security Researchers](https://www.dataviper.io/blog/2019/pdl-data-exposure-billion-people/) found an open (no authentication or password was required to access or download the data) Elasticsearch server containing 4 billion user accounts amounting to about 4TB of data — more than 1.2 billion unique people scraped from social media sources such as Facebook, LinkedIn.
+In October, [2 Security Researchers](https://www.dataviper.io/blog/2019/pdl-data-exposure-billion-people/) found an open (no authentication or password was required to access or download the data) Elasticsearch server containing about 4TB of data — more than 1.2 billion unique people scraped from social media sources such as Facebook, LinkedIn.
 It also contained details like names, email addresses, phone numbers, Twitter and, Github URLs.

 In addition, the datasets appeared to be scrapped from 2 data enriching companies — People Data Labs (“PDL”) and OxyData.io (“OXY”).
 A data enrichment is a process of enhancing or improving or enriching a piece of information (e.g. name or username) with data from other sources.
 Even though the data seemed to come from both sources (PDL and OXY), the owner of the server was unknown.
 It raises the concern of who is liability for this breach — PDL/OXY or their customer?
 There is an argument that the data was “publicily available information” however, nobody consented to their information being used liked this (I certainly did not).
 This case is similar to the Cambridge Analytica Scandal and the Exactis Data Breach.

 2. **Exposed Internal IT Data**